 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the Authority's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Director of Finance and Resources; and the overall presentation of the financial statements.
-In addition, I read all the financial and non-financial information in the explanatory foreword to identify material inconsistencies with the audited financial statements.
-If I become aware of any apparent material misstatements or inconsistencies I consider the implications for my report.
+This includes an assessment of: whether the accounting policies are appropriate to the Authority's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the Director of Finance and Resources and the overall presentation of the financial statements.

+In addition, we read all the financial and non-financial information in the Statement of Accounts 2012/13 to identify material inconsistencies with the audited financial statements.
+If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.